webdetails/bi-platform-engine-security-multipleuserrole/README.md

 To prep the project, you first need to resolve/include the necessary dependencies.
 Ivy.xml file contains a list of the dependencies needed to successfully compile this project.

+### To fetch dependencies and populate /lib folder

+From the project root and using command-line simply type *ant resolve*

 How to use
 ----------